Ottawa County assistance programs.

 The People Center also offers a 3-day supply of food, canned foods, frozen meats and dry good products.
 Call (616) 844-6710.

 If the two centers above can’t provide the services you need, then there are other emergency food banks and hunger prevention resources.
-Locate more Ottawa County food pantries.
+They offer everything from free groceries or meals (from soup kitchens) to government aid such as food stamps, summer snacks for kids, and other assistance.
+Locate more Ottawa County free food pantries.